-“Hey Low, how can I make money blogging like you?”
+“Hey Jerry, how can I make money blogging like you?”

 Every now and then I get the “make money online” questions from friends and family.

-Some wish to earn a little side income online; others, to escape routine traffic jams to work, or to expand their business online, or to quit their 9-to-5 job, or… you get it.
+Some wish to start a blog and make some side income online.
+Others, to escape routine traffic jams to work, or to expand their business online, or to quit their 9-to-5 job, etc.

 I truly wish to help those I know accomplish this.
-But, I can only share so much during in-person gatherings or on Facebook Messenger or via Whatsapp.
+But, I can only share so much during in-person gatherings or Whatsapp or Facebook Messenger.

-Hence, I am writing this long article to share lessons I have learned in the past 11 years as an Internet marketer and professional blogger.
+Hence, I am writing this long article to share lessons I have learned as a problogger in the last 15 years.

-Lindsay and Bjork from Pinch of Yum made slightly more than $25,000 in April 2015.
+Lindsay and Bjork from Pinch of Yum made more than $85,000 in November 2016 in revenue (they have stopped sharing exact figures after).

-There are many ways to monetize your blog.
+There are endless ways to make money from your blog.

 What is the best option?

-Gael Breton from Authority Hacker recently analyzed and crushed the numbers on how 23 bloggers make money blogging and came up with the following conclusion:
+Gael Breton from Authority Hacker analyzed how 23 bloggers make money blogging and concluded that selling your own products are, in overall, most profitable (see table below).

 Services are generally hard to sell and therefore generate less revenue but the profit margin is excellent.
 A lot of top bloggers make a decent living blogging and selling services.